above-the-line/mernShopper/README.md

 This is a practice app using the MERN stack.

-Travis is handling CI/CD via github.
+Travis is handling CI/CD via github, deploying to Heroku.